-These unique ideas can help you learn how to make passive income without having to make a big investment.
+These unique ideas may help you learn how to make passive income without having to make a big investment of time.

 2. Sell gift cards

 5. Open a new bank account